aws/porting-advisor-for-graviton/README.md

 $ ./porting-advisor-linux-x86_64 ~/my/path/to/my/repo --output report.html
 ```

-Generating a report of just dependencies:
+Generating a report of just dependencies (this creates an Excel file with just the dependencies we found on the repo, no suggestions provided):
 ```
 $ ./porting-advisor-linux-x86_64 ~/my/path/to/my/repo --output dependencies.xlsx --output-format dependencies
 ```